Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 options.
 It then uses the [Search Query Builder service](search-query-builder.service.md) to build and execute the query.

-Before you begin with customizations, check also the following articles:
+You may find it useful to check out the following resources for background information before customizing the search UI:

 -   [Search API](https://docs.alfresco.com/5.2/concepts/search-api.html)
 -   [Alfresco Full Text Search Reference](https://docs.alfresco.com/5.2/concepts/rm-searchsyntax-intro.html)